Correcting for cutoff dependence in backward evolution of QCD parton showers: The LO QCD case

 \section{The LO QCD case}

 The general approach of sects.~\ref{sec:gen} and~\ref{sec:MCbw} can be applied to the case which is currently the most relevant to MC simulations, namely that where only the LO evolution kernels are considered.
-In order to simplify our discussion, we assume all quarks to be massless, and ignore complications due to the presence of mass thresholds; thus, we shall not need to specify the individual flavours.
+In order to simplify our discussion, we ignore complications due to different quark masses; thus, we shall not need to specify the individual flavours, but only generic cutoffs $\epsilon_q$ and $\epsilon_g$ for quark and gluon emission, respectively.